-The National Testing Agency will release the syllabus of CSIR NET chemical science for the benefit of those preparing for the exam.
+The National Testing Agency releases the syllabus of CSIR NET chemical science for the benefit of those preparing for the exam.
 Candidates attempting the chemical science of CSIR NET should be sure to consult the syllabus.
 This will enable them to become aware of the topics appearing in the CSIR NET paper.

-Candidates attempting the exam must fill out the application form of CSIR NET 2024, keeping in mind that only those who have completed their master's degrees in the chemical science portion are eligible to attempt the chemical sciences portion of the exam.
+Candidates attempting the exam must fill out the application form of CSIR NET 2025, keeping in mind that only those who have completed their master's degrees in the chemical science portion are eligible to attempt the chemical sciences portion of the exam.

 Along with the chemical science syllabus of CSIR NET, candidates attempting the exam must consult the exam pattern of CSIR NET during preparation to better understand the structure of the paper.
 Candidates can also reference past years' CSIR NET Exam Analyses to better understand how the topics in the CSIR NET chemical science syllabus will manifest in the paper.
 Candidates can consult the material below for more information regarding the CSIR NET Chemical Science Syllabus.